Why do I need a sole trader bank account?

 In recent years, banking is one of the sectors that has been strongly affected, and definitely improved, by technological advances.
 The last few years have brought several app based banks into existence, which offer a simpler, and often cheaper option for business banking and make choosing a sole trader bank account an easier task.

-However, these banks do not have branches, but rather all banking is done online.
-Therefore, whilst it is possible with some, it is generally not easy to deposit cash and cheques into these banks.
+These banks do not have branches and all banking is done online.
+Whilst it is possible with some, it is generally not easy to deposit cash and cheques into these banks.
 Therefore, if your business would require handling of cash and cheques in any regular way, then it is best to look at more traditional, high street banks.

-In this article, we will focus on 4 more modern app focused banks, and will address the options for business accounts at high street banks in a later article.
+In this article, we will focus on 3 modern app focused banks.
 In general, we find that these Fintech, digital focused banks really work well for the needs of a sole trader.

 Who can get a sole trader bank account?